r-grandorder/tri-hermes/en/pages/avalon.md

 Your Majesty, I do not think that the foreign magus is an invader here to destroy Britain.

 **Barghest:**
-{(M)He/(F)She}, along with the Child of Prophecy, purified Norwich of the Calamity,
+{(M) He /(F) She}, along with the Child of Prophecy, purified Norwich of the Calamity,

 **Barghest:**
 answered Her Majesty's summons, and appeared in Wales to defend the forest.

 **Barghest:**
-{(M)He/(F)She} is a far more trustworthy individual than Knocknarea, who seeks only to disrupt the harmony of our kingdom.
+{(M) He /(F) She} is a far more trustworthy individual than Knocknarea, who seeks only to disrupt the harmony of our kingdom.

 **Morgan:**
 &mdash;Barghest.